 Tarator (Chilled Cucumber Yogurt Soup) shown in two serving bowls.

-I became a convert to the idea of cold soup a few years back when I made Gazpacho, and I was amazed at how delicious and refreshing it was.
-The chilled soup called Tarator that I’m sharing today is something that’s popular in a few different parts of the world.
-And if you google the word Tarator, you’ll see it can refer to a Bulgarian soup or a Lebanese garlic sauce, two completely different foods with the exact same name!
+The chilled soup called Tarator is popular in a few different parts of the world.
+And if you google the word Tarator, you’ll see it usually means a Bulgarian or Balkan soup or a Lebanese garlic sauce.
+Don’t get confused by two completely different foods with the exact same name!

 What ingredients do you need?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

 • Greek Yogurt (I used Fage 5% milkfat Greek yogurt)